 1.5 Slot Graphics Cards

 Some graphics cards with a single bracket may occupy more than one slot on the motherboard because of their bigger heatsink, cooler or the shroud.
 These graphics card can be called as a 1.5 slot graphics cards as they block some part of the second slot on your motherboard, which means you cannot fit an expansion card there.
-A 1.5 slot graphics card is about 27mm to 30mm in width and has only bracket at the rear.
+A 1.5 slot graphics card is about 27mm to 30mm in width and has only one bracket at the rear.
 Most of the budget graphics cards with passive cooling falls in this 1.5 slot category.
-Below you can see a 1.5 slot graphics card with bigger shroud that extends beyond the single slot bracket height.
+Below you can see a 1.5 slot graphics card with a bigger shroud that extends beyond the single slot bracket height.

 Dual Slot Graphics Cards [2-slot GPUs]